qtxs/head-md-future-of-drawing/readme.md

 Inspiration generator

 WHO
-Young artists strggling with insporation
+Young artists strggling with inspiration

 WHERE
 Portable in school bag, so anywhere